 This erica is endemic to the central Cape Peninsula and is often found in large and scattered colonies on Steenberg plateau across to the high ridges above Kalk Bay.

 Derivation of name and historical aspects

-It derives its name from the Latin, urna, an urn, and viridis (green) referring to the shape and colour of the flowers.
+It derives its name from the Latin, urna, meaning 'an urn', and viridis, 'green', referring to the shape and colour of the flowers.